45Drives/tools/README.md

   - ZFS Drive Tools
     - zcreate: (/opt/tools/zcreate)
       ```
       Automatically creates zpools based on system hardware.
-Also takes input for fine tuned options, use '-h' flag for more options
+      Also takes input for fine tuned options.
+      Use '-h' flag for more options
       ```
   - Ceph Drive Tools
     - findosd: (/opt/tools/findosd)
       ```
       Takes osd id as input and outputs device alias.
-If osd is located on another host output is that hostname
+      If osd is located on another host output is that hostname.
       ```
     - generate-osd-vars.sh: (opt/tools/generate-osd-vars.sh)
       ```
       Outputs list of devive names and device alias to stdout.
       Used by ceph-ansible playbook to autogenerate devices varibles
       ```
     - wipedev (/opt/tools/wipedev)
       ```
-      Wipes the partition table of all drives in system. (excluding server's OS drives)
+      Wipes the partition table of all drives in system.
+      (excluding server's OS drives).
       ```
   - Polkit rules for use with Cockpit